danielsivyer4567/trade-ease-972265b6/docs/MULTI_BUSINESS_IMPLEMENTATION.md

 ### Creating Organizations

-Premium/Agency users can:
+Premium Edge/Skeleton Key users can:
 1. Click the dropdown arrow next to business name
 2. Select "Add Organization"
 3. Fill in business details
 4. The new organization becomes active immediately

+Note: Free Starter and Growing Pain Relief users are limited to 1 organization

-### Agency Management
+### Skeleton Key Management

-Agency users can:
+Skeleton Key users can:
-1. Go to Settings > Organization & Subscription > Agency Management
+1. Go to Settings > Organization & Subscription > Client Management
 2. Invite clients by email
 3. Set granular permissions for each client
 4. Monitor client activity through audit logs
+5. White-label the platform with their branding
+6. Set custom pricing for their clients
+7. Manage billing relationships directly with clients

 ## Technical Details